 Locations: Reno (NV)

-Founded in 1874, the University of Nevada is comprised of 17 different schools and colleges.
-The state’s flagship institution offers a Master of Arts in Psychology with a specialization in behavior analysis.
-The program focuses on both theories and methodologies related to human behavior and behavior analysis, as well as how these relate to many different areas such as business, administration, technology, teaching, raising children, and government.
+The University of Nevada, founded in 1874, is made up of 17 different schools and colleges.
+The state’s flagship institution offers a Master of Arts in Psychology with a specialization in Behavior Analysis.
+The program focuses on theories and methodologies related to human behavior and behavior analysis, as well as how these relate to areas such as business, administration, technology, teaching, raising children, and government.
 A total of 36 credits are required to complete the degree.
 The university offers this as an off-campus program, which may include face-to-face instruction at a satellite location, online learning, or both.
+The virtual coursework is available 24/7 through the Canvas learning management system.
+Although students study independently, they progress through the program with a cohort of fellow participants.
+Students can expect to learn through online lectures and activities and complete research projects, essays, and quizzes.
+There are a number of virtual resources designed to support students earning their graduate degrees from the University of Nevada, including professional development services and mental health and wellness services.
+Interested students must apply to both the university’s graduate school and the satellite program.
+The university requirements include an application, official transcripts, and GRE scores, while the program requires a separate application, three letters of recommendation, a statement of purpose, and a resume.

 #3 University of Southern California